Klara Berkovich: Approach to teaching

-Later years
+Later life and death

-In the United States, Mrs. Berkovich's reputation as a teacher grew quickly, supported both by the playing of her students and by her clear and musical way of teaching in repertoire and master classes throughout the Mid-Atlantic region.
+In the United States, Berkovich's reputation as a teacher grew quickly, supported both by the playing of her students and by her clear and musical way of teaching in repertoire and master classes throughout the Mid-Atlantic region.
 In May 1989, she was named "String Teacher of the Year" by the Maryland/D.C. chapter of the American String Teachers Association.
 In 1990 Klara Berkovich retired from teaching at the Baltimore Talent Education Center, and in 1992 she retired from the Peabody Preparatory.
 She maintained a small private studio of students well into her 80s.
+Berkovich died on 22 July 2024, at the age of 96.